 5.3 Questionnaires issued by the Bureau should be limited to the required technical and operational characteristics to perform the necessary studies, unless such questionnaires stem from a decision of a WRC or RRC.

-5.4 The Director shall issue, including in electronic form, information that will include CPM preparatory documents and final Reports.
+5.4 The Director shall issue, in electronic form, information that will include CPM preparatory documents and final Reports.

 6 The Special Committee for Regulatory and Procedural Matters